Content Execution Environments

 6. You do not need to produce an image for every patch release of Python and R the most recent patch for each MAJOR.MINOR release is usually sufficient.

-For further information, see Creating Custom Images for Content Execution.
+For further information, see Environment Management.

 Runtime components